 I’ve been awake for a long time now; since 11 in the evening yesterday, to be exact.
 Reminds me of the time when I had to stay up when I was working at a graveyard shift.
 Only this time—it’s for something I really like to do.
 CJ and I have waited for around four hours, more or less.
 Thankfully, she bought some coffee and croissants from Café France nearby.
 I guess I’ll make up for lost sleep once we’re on board the plane.

 Breakfast service has commenced, and I chose the chicken patties with hash browns for my meal.
-Seeing how complete their service is, I’d say that the national carrier is a better choice for anyone who is flying overseas.
+Seeing how complete Philippine Airlines’ service is, I’d say that the national carrier is a better choice than those economy airlines for anyone who is flying overseas.
 I then sleep after filling out some immigration forms.
 Three hours later, we land at Changi Airport—the world’s best.

 We got lost on the way to our Airbnb place after hopping off the wrong bus stop.
 Fortunately, we found the flat—located along Tanjong Katong Road—and left our things before touring the city.
 Lunch wasn’t a problem, as Eng’s Wantan Mee was nearby.
 This noodle joint has its roots in a hawker stall, and is much known for serving noodle soup with fried dumplings and red braised pork slices.
 CJ and I ordered two servings of this soup, with an additional order of fried dumplings.
 With bellies full, we went on to our next destination.